 The planning and implementation of effective highway safety countermeasures often require travel throughout the fiscal year.
 Traffic Safety personnel will attend National and Regional trainings and conferences as budget restrictions allow to gain additional information and technologies that will be essential to program efforts in the state.
 The Safety Engineer position, located in the Traffic Engineering section of the Bureau, coordinates KDOT's engineering (hard) side of safety.
-This position develops and updates the Strategic Highway Safety Plan, which adds the strategies contained in this document to engineering solutions in order to address six emphasis areas: Impaired Driving, Occupant Protection, Lane Departure, Intersections, Novice drivers, and Driver Behavior and Awareness.
+This position develops and updates the Strategic Highway Safety Plan (SHSP), which adds the strategies contained in this document to engineering solutions in order to address six emphasis areas: Impaired Driving, Occupant Protection, Lane Departure, Intersections, Novice drivers, and Driver Behavior and Awareness.
+The SHSP is a fluid document that needs to adjust to changes in technology and data trends.
+KDOT is currently updating the SHSP to better reflect the current problem areas in Kansas.

-KDOT has secured a Traffic Safety Resource Prosecutor (TSRP).
+KDOT will continue to utilize the Traffic Safety Resource Prosecutor (TSRP).
 This position has been and will continue to be instrumental in providing support and expertise to prosecutors around the state in the adjudication of traffic law offenders.
 The main focus of the position is assistance with DUI prosecution, but the TSRP will also give guidance on other traffic law cases as needed or as laws change.